anycable/docs.anycable.io/docs/guides/serverless.md

      <img align="center" alt="AnyCable + Node.js serverless architecture" style="max-width:80%" title="AnyCable + Node.js serverless architecture" src="/assets/serverless-light.png">
 </picture>

 AnyCable-Go will handle WebSocket connections and translate incoming commands into API calls to your serverless functions, where you can manage subscriptions and respond to commands.
-The client-server communication is expected to use [Action Cable protocol](../misc/action_cable_protocol.md).

 Broadcasting real-time updates is as easy as performing POST requests to AnyCable-Go.